 HOPE: Ram (1971), 10/10: I love Ram.
 Love it.
-Okay, I will admit there is 1 song I don’t really care for and yes I’m talking about you “3 Legs” you freakin’ monster, but since it’s short and sandwiched between 2 stellar songs “Too Many People” ( anxious, angry and devilishly beautiful) and “Ram On” (delicate and swoonworthy), it’s easy to ignore.
+Okay, I will admit there is one song I don’t really care for and yes I’m talking about you “3 Legs” you freakin’ monster, but since it’s short and sandwiched between 2 stellar songs, “Too Many People” (anxious, angry and devilishly beautiful) and “Ram On” (delicate and swoonworthy), it’s easy to ignore.
 But I have nothing but endless adoration for the rest of Ram.
 For one thing, it’s home to one of my absolute favorite McCartney songs ever (Beatles included), the plush, gorgeous and semi-carnal “Back Seat of My Car”.
 It’s simply off the charts on the swoon-meter (and majorly so on the mono version that’s included as part of the deluxe Archive edition of the album, listen here).
 “Smile Away” and “Monkberry Moon Delight” are batshit crazy, and I love songs where unhinged, old school rock ‘n roll Paul crashes into melodic and tuneful Paul ( more of that to come later).
-And throughout Ram, Paul confirms that he is KING of the coda, from the aforementioned “Back Seat”, to “Long Haired Lady”, to “Too Many People”,to “Uncle Albert”, ending them all with completely new hooks and twists, I mean who on earth has ever, will ever do it as well ??
-No one that’s who.
+And throughout Ram, Paul cements his status as the KING OF CODA.
+“Back Seat”,”Long Haired Lady”, “Too Many People” and “Uncle Albert”, all end with completely new hooks and twists.
+I mean who on earth has ever, will ever do it as well ???
+No one, that’s who.

 MATTHEW: Ram (1971), 7/10: For me, Ram is neither front nor end loaded.
 It scatters its great songs throughout the album, making it easy to overlook the weaker ones.
 As with Cherries, there’s a full half hour of music on here that sustains countless listens (“Dear Boy,” “Uncle Albert,” “Heart of the Country,” and “Back Seat of My Car” among the highlights—yes, the latter is indeed gorgeous and romantic and freakin’ perfect)!
 And a riveting example of the melodic codas or outros that Paul does SO well.
 That means it (just) makes my favorite 10 Macca albums.
 But unlike Cherries, savoring that half-hour requires skipping tracks.
 Or doing the digital equivalent of what I did decades ago with a C-60 cassette, on which I put 11 of Cherries’ 13 tracks on one side, and 7 of RAM’s 12 on the other.
 A killer hour.